-Since you most likely won't be throwing a carcass off the front porch, it would be a good idea to observe the food in the picture above.
+Since you most likely won't be throwing a deer carcass off the front porch, it would be a good idea to observe the food in the picture above.
 Look at it closely.
 What do you see?
-Meat, bones, organ meat, some green tripe ( the greyish looking stuff ) and a raw egg.
+Meat, bones, organ meat, some green tripe ( the grey stuff ) and a raw egg.
 You will also notice that there are no vegetables or fruit in the bowl.

 Dogs are carnivores not omnivores, and so have no dietary need for carbohydrates in the form of plant food, at all.
 What they do need, is the predigested stomach contents ( green tripe ) of the herbivore prey animal.

 Herbivores eat plants and grasses.
 This is the plant food that the deer would eat, for example.
 The deer's stomach has already broken down and predigested the plants into a form of food that the carnivore ( wolves, coyotes, dogs ) can efficiently digest and use.

 This is how Mother Nature authentically serves up plant food to carnivorous canids.
 There are no grains, carrots, sweet potatoes, peas, green beans, pumpkin, apples, banana, blueberries or any other type of carbohydrate food commonly found in dog food, commercial or raw.

 The last century has produced a ton of research showing that people, as well as dogs and cats, will benefit from eating a low carbohydrate diet.
 This research is particularly notable as it regards people with cancer and cancer in dogs.